Aldana Cometti

-Aldana Cometti (born 3 March 1996) is an Argentine professional footballer who plays as a centre-back for french Première Ligue club Fleury and the Argentina women's national team.
+Aldana Cometti (born 3 March 1996) is an Argentine professional footballer who plays as a centre-back for Bay FC of the National Women's Soccer League (NWSL) and the Argentina national team.

+Club career

+On 4 March 2026, it was announced that Cometti had transferred from Fleury to NWSL side Bay FC for an undisclosed fee, signing a two-year contract with the club.